File Conversion and Processing

 Mainframe data types and file formats may be unsuitable for relational databases, data warehousing, and reporting environments on open systems.
 The converse may also be true if you still process data on, or for, a mainframe.
 For this reason, you may need to convert variable block or COBOL index files to CSV, or convert text to I-SAM.

 Similarly, XML is a popular interchange format, but large XML files have not been practical for manipulation or conversion.
-LDIF on the other hand, holds large amounts of information but is not a file format that most applications can import or process.
+ASN.1 CDR, LDIF, and Parquet files on the other hand, hold large amounts of information but are not file formats that many applications can import or process.

 You may therefore need a way to convert between file formats and data types.
 You may also need to manipulate, report from, and protect data in multiple file formats -- possibly at the same time.
 Most of the solutions available are in the form of very expensive product suites or custom consulting services.